India, DOCSIS, last mile broadband and more...

 - Siti broadband - AS17747

 and more!
 One thing is common across these players is good plans.
 Reliability does vary but is decent enough for the most part except few exceptions.
 Also, a large number of these players do CGNAT, and I am not aware of anyone of them giving IPv6 to end users as yet. :(

-Speedtest by one of their users and my friend Damanjit: So how come these networks are cable to offer relatively good plans as compared to larger telcos who are mostly on DSL?
+So how come these networks are cable to offer relatively good plans as compared to larger telcos who are mostly on DSL?
 One of lawyer friend from Bangalore asked this question earlier this month.
 This is due to following: